dxdye/compiler/README.md

 # Parser

 It builds a so-called abstract syntax tree, which supports a context free grammar.
-The grammar rules are simplified via the ruleset in the simple.cup (critical utilization pattern), which builds and executes a Push-Down Automata two parse the tree.
+The grammar rules are simplified via the rule set in the simple.cup (critical utilization pattern), which builds and executes a Push-Down Automata two parse the tree.
 While the grammer is fitted onto the lexed tokens, the Node type and accurate decompile function are matched and created.